damian-lis/Talk-to-Gisapia-and-the-Others/README.md

 <br/>

-Below is an example of a method that displays animated balls that imitate character writing (objects/MessengerScreen.js):
+Below is an example of a method that displays animated balls that imitate character writing:

 ```
+//objects/MessengerScreen.js file:

   async showTyping({ time, charName }) {
     this.memory.playTypingAudio()
     const loader = this.createLoaderComponent({ charName })